YTread Logo

 mastering your airpods tips and tricks...

-Now when it hasn't connected, like mine already has, when it hasn't paired, it will actually say, "Do you want to pair with this device?"
-And you can go through the pairing process at that point there.
-But just the action of opening the lid of your case allows that to happen.
+Now, when it hasn't connected, like mine already did, when it hasn't paired, this will say, "Do you want to pair it with this device?"
+And you can go through the matchmaking process at that point.
+But just opening the lid of your case allows that to happen.
 It's a really cool thing to happen.
-Now, anytime after, once they're connected, when you open it, it gives you information about the battery charge on both your AirPods and their case.
-As you can see my cases are at 52% and my AirPods are at 100%.
-The case doubles as a charging case, of course, when you're traveling with it. he.
+Now, at any time afterward, once they're connected, when you open it, it will give you information about what the battery charge is on both your AirPods and your case.
+As you see, my cases are at 52% and my AirPods are at 100%.
+The case also acts as a charging case, of course, when you're traveling with it. he.

 mastering your airpods tips and tricks

-Now, another way to check the battery level of your AirPods is to simply swipe right then scroll down, and you'll get battery information on all your different Bluetooth-connected devices.
-There's my watch at 25%, and my AirPods, et cetera, and my case itself.
-Now while I'm talking about the clock, I'm going to lightly touch the clock.
-I'm not doing a lot of this on the watch because the watch on AirPod integration, Apple touts it and it's pretty cool, but it's not my cup of tea, and here's why.
-It's pretty easy for you to download some songs on your Apple Watch and then control...
+Now, another way to check the battery level of your AirPods is to simply swipe right and then scroll down, and you'll get battery information for all your different Bluetooth-connected devices.
+There's my watch at 25%, my AirPods, etc., and my case itself.
+Now, while I'm talking about the clock, I'll just lightly touch the clock.
+I'm not doing a lot of this on the watch because the watch is integrated with AirPods, Apple promotes it and it's pretty good, but it's not my cup of tea, and here's why.
+It's pretty easy for you to download some songs to your Apple Watch and then control them...

 mastering your airpods tips and tricks

-And then you could say, go for a run with just your watch and AirPods.
-That works well, and people are doing it.
+And then you could say, go for a run with just your watch and your AirPods.
+That works well and people are doing it.
 I don't do that because I don't listen to music and I don't run.
 When I go for a walk, I listen to podcasts.
-It's really frustrating because I haven't found an easy way to upload my podcasts to my smartphone and then just walk around with my AirPods and my phone, and that was one of the things I was hoping for.
-That's the biggest disappointment I've had with the AirPods: the fact that I can't load my podcasts.
+It's really frustrating because I didn't find an easy way to load my podcasts on my smartphone and then just walk around with my AirPods and my phone, and that was one of the things I was hoping for.
+The biggest disappointment I've had with the AirPods was the fact that I can't load my podcasts.

-I hope it comes in a next version.
-I really want that ability.
-Well right now.
-I want to talk a little bit about controlling your AirPods.
+I hope that happens in a next revolution.
+I really want to have that ability.
+Well, right now.
+I want to talk a little bit about how to control your AirPods.
 They don't have much control.
-For example, one of the things that the AirPods don't have is that they don't have the ability to control the volume as you say, on the tethered headphones, which is a really nice feature.
-But you know the buttons you have on the tethered earbud, we can replace some of those buttons on the AirPods, and we do that by double tapping on one ear or the other.
+For example, one of the things that the AirPods don't have is that they don't have the ability to control the volume as you say, on the connected headphones, which is a really nice feature.
+But you already know the buttons you have on the connected headset, we can replace some of those buttons on the AirPods, and we do it by double-tapping on one ear or the other.

-They've got that covered for us though, and it's pretty nifty.
-If you go down to your phone settings, so you have to scroll down in your settings to call the phone, there you can choose a feature called announced calls.
+However, they've got it covered and it's pretty clever.
+If you go down to your phone settings, you need to scroll down to the phone settings, there you can choose a feature called announced calls.
 You see it?
 Yes.
-You can choose to have caller ID announced audibly through your headset using this setting.
-You can choose to only have it on your headphones, headphones in the car, which is another time you may want that, or never.
+You can choose to have Caller ID announced audibly through your headset if you use this setting.
+You can choose to only have it on your headphones, headphones in the car, which is another time you might want that, or never.
 If you set it up, there is a caveat: it will only work if the caller's number is in your address book.

-If it's an unknown caller, it will just say, unknown caller, so you won't know who it is, but that would be the case anyway, if you're looking at your caller ID.
-Whatever appears on the caller ID screen will be audibly announced in your ear, which is great.
+If it's an unknown caller, it will just say unknown caller, so you won't know who it is, but that's what it would be anyway, if you're looking at your caller ID.
+Anything that appears on the caller ID screen will be announced audibly in your ear, which is great.
 Now here is an additional unique or very valuable asset.
 If you lose your AirPods...
 If you lose them, it's easy to lose them.
-But if you just misplaced them somewhere in your house, you can use the Find My iPhone feature that is built into iOS to find your AirPods.
-First, it will physically tell you where they are nearby, and then you'll see what you can do.
+But if you just misplaced them somewhere in your house, you can use the Find My iPhone feature built into IOS to find your AirPods.
+First, it will physically tell you where they are nearby and then watch what you can do.

-If you click on them themselves, you can ask them to play a sound.
-Now, it's not very loud, but it's going to start here, in a moment here.
-I'll let you hear it, but it's not really loud, but it's loud enough that if they're under a cushion, or in your bag, or in your pocket and you can't see them, maybe you can hear them. the sound emanating from these speakers to help you find said AirPods.
+If you click on them, you can ask them to play a sound.
+Now, it's not very loud, but they'll start beeping here, in a moment here.
+I'll let you hear it, but it's not very loud, but it's loud enough that if they're under a cushion, or in your bag, or in your pocket and you can't see them, you can hear them. the sound emanating from these speakers to help you find said AirPods.
 Because at the end of the day, you don't want to lose these things.
 They are very expensive.
-I'm actually kind of proud of myself because one of the biggest things I was worried about when I bought them was that I'd lose them.
+I'm actually kind of proud of myself because one of the things I was most worried about when I bought them was losing them.

-So let's see, is he going to play?
+So let's see, is it going to work?
 There is.
-It is a small buggy.
+It has a small error.
 Please let's go.
-There is.
+Ah, there it is.
 You hear it?
-It sounds like a little cricket chirping, sadly.
-Oh, there she is, singing.
-Now is that going to be high enough for you to find?
-In fact, it's getting a little stronger.
+Unfortunately, it sounds like a little cricket chirping.
+Oh, there it is, squeaking.
+Now, will that be strong enough for you to find?
+In fact, it's getting a little louder.
 It's not that bad.
-Oh, when the lid is closed, it's pretty quiet, but when the lid is open, it's pretty cool.
-If you just drop one somewhere that should help you find it, and you could actually choose to mute one side or the other, if it says, I have one, but you want to mute one, then you can play it on the other one.
+Oh, when the lid is closed, it's pretty quiet, but when the lid is open, it's pretty good.
+If you just drop one somewhere, that should help you find it, and you can choose to mute one side or the other, if you say, you have one, but you want to mute one, then you can play it on the other. one.

-I can turn off for now.
+I can turn it off for now.
 Okay, stop playing, stop.
 Here we go.
 For.
 So good.
 There is.
-We've got AirPods in Find My iPhone, just a handy little extra for you.
+We have the AirPods in Find my iPhone, a little extra useful information for you.
 Now I have to admit that I really like my AirPods.
-I find these to be a very convenient and elegant implementation, and the industrial design that goes into the case and how it interfaces with the mobile system's operating system is a beauty.
-As for the geek in me, he's more than impressed with Apple's implementation of the AirPods.
-And since these are over $200 in Canada, I've kept them safe.
+I find them to be a very convenient and elegant implementation, and the industrial design that has gone into the case and how it interacts with the mobile operating system is a thing of beauty.
+As for the geek in me, he is more than impressed with the implementation Apple has done with the AirPods.
+And since these cost over $200 in Canada, I've kept them safe.

-I'll actually drop a Lincoln, you can actually disguise your case to look like a Tic Tac case, or to look like a breath mint case, to discourage people from stealing it, I guess, if it's sitting on the your car seat or something like that, because you want to protect them the best you can.
+In fact, I'll leave a Lincoln, you can disguise your case to look like a Tic Tac case, or to make it look like a peppermint case, to discourage people from stealing it, I guess, if it's sitting in their car seat or something like this, because he wants to protect them as best he can.
 Of course, things like finding my AirPods in Find My iPhone help in that regard.
-But as much as I love these, these are amazing headphones for at home, for around the house, for walking, for my normal everyday life around the house and city life.
+But as much as I like them, they are fantastic headphones for home, for being at home, for going for a walk, for my normal daily life at home and in the city.

-These are not great travel headphones.
-They are not good airplane headphones.
+These are not good headphones for traveling.
+They are not great headphones for airplanes.
 Because?
 Because they are too quiet.
-When I got on a plane, and even when the plane is a quiet plane and you're sailing at altitude, the cabin noise is too loud to wear them comfortably.
-I find these to be too quiet.
+When I got on a plane, and even when the plane is quiet and you are cruising at high altitude, the cabin noise is too loud to use them comfortably.
+I find them too quiet.
 I have a favorite pair of headphones for that particular purpose, and they're also a pretty expensive pair of headphones, but they do a lot of other things.
-These are the Bose noise canceling headphones I own.
-I'll put a link to these below, too.
+These are the Bose noise canceling headphones I have.
+I'll also link to these below.
 These are a completely different animal.

-They're hardwired, they plug in, they've got a little bit of battery life, and they've got a power system here that really cancels the noise out of whatever environment you're in.
-What it does is cancel out bass and lingering noise, like it's perfect for use on a plane or if you're in transit.
-It doesn't cut out people talking to you or choppy type noise, so you still hear someone talking to you.
+They're wired, they plug in, they have a small battery and a power system that actually cancels out noise from whatever environment you're in.
+What it does is cancel out low and low levels.
+Persistent noise, like it's perfect for airplane use or if you're in transit.
+It doesn't eliminate people talking to you or choppy noises, so you can still hear someone talking to you.
 But you can see, it's very molded.
-They have a whole host of different earpieces that fit and fit very well in your ear.
+They have a whole series of different headphones that sit and fit very well in your ear.
 And when you turn on noise cancellation, it does a wonderful job of canceling out all the noise around you.

 I love these, especially on long flights.
-I sleep with them inside, I listen to music.
-I use them all the time, but they are headphones that I tend to use when I travel.
-When I'm at home, the comfort of Apple AirPods takes me through the day.
-I am well equipped in terms of headphones.
-I'm a bit of a snob when it comes to my headphones I guess.
-I hope you found today's video helpful, and if so, please subscribe to this channel and be sure to hit that notification bell.
-And any feedback you have, put it in the comments here on YouTube.
+I sleep with them, I listen to music.
+I use them all the time, but they are headphones that I usually use when I travel.
+When I'm at home, the convenience of Apple AirPods prevails.
+I am well equipped when it comes to headphones.
+I guess I'm a bit of a snob when it comes to my headphones.
+I hope you found today's video useful and if so, please subscribe to this channel and be sure to hit the notification bell.
+And any comments you have, put them in the comments here on YouTube.

-I promise, I read each and every comment, so I look forward to reading suggestions for upcoming videos or your thoughts on the best headphones for you.
+I promise, I read every single comment, so I'd love to hear suggestions for future videos or your opinion on the best headphones for you.
 Until next time, I'm Steve Dotto.
 Have fun attacking the castle.

 If you have any copyright issue, please Contact